How To: Waive a Rule¶

 i, you’ll see the message “This rule has an associated rule waiver that will be applied on the next scan.
 Compliance results will be updated once the waiver is applied.”

-8. When the scan is finished, take a look at the compliance overview again.
-This time, FBP has 12 compliant controls and 0 noncompliant controls, and there are 7 compliant resources and 0 noncompliant resources:
+9. When the scan is finished, take a look at the Controls Overview again.
+This time, there are 7 compliant resources and 0 noncompliant resources, and FBP has 12/12 compliant controls:

 If you select the resource on the Compliance by Resource tab again, you’ll see that the rule has been waived.
 Waived rules appear at the bottom of the list of applied rules.
 In this case, since “block public access” was the only noncompliant rule, the resource evaluation has changed to